 - Kosher salt and freshly ground pepper to taste (I use about ¼ teaspoon of each)

-- 4 whole English muffins, split and toasted until crunchy (may substitute a GF bread or muffin)
+- 4 whole English muffins, split and toasted until crunchy (may substitute GF toast)

 Spread the egg mixture on the toasted muffin halves.
 In an oven preheated to 400℉, bake for three minutes, and then broil for one minute or until bubbly and golden brown on top.
 (Watch closely while broiling to avoid burning.)
-Leftovers, if there are any, reheat well in the oven or toaster oven.
+Leftovers, reheat well in the oven or toaster oven.
 Recipe doubles easily.